lukeoruke/Client-Server-Setup/README.md

 # Socket-Programming
 Write an Echo Client and an Echo Server program.
-The echo client communicateswith the echo server using UDP.
+The echo client communicates with the echo server using UDP.